Looking for messy play ideas for 1 and 2 year olds? We’ve got you covered with ideas for wet and dry messy play for toddlers

 1. Find the ‘stuff’ for your little one to experiment with

-This is the obvious key component when it comes to messy play; the thing your 1 or 2-year-old is going to be squeezing, squishing, rummaging through, stacking scooping and pouring.
+This is the key component for messy play.
+The thing your 1 or 2-year-old is going to be squeezing, squishing, rummaging through, stacking scooping and pouring.

 2. Find a messy tray

-Or again, simply find something usable from around the house.
+You’re bound to have something usable at home already.
 For example, under-bed storage draw/trays, a large shallow tupperware, roasting dishes and cut-down cardboard boxes all work well.

 3. Add in some utensils or other things of interest